Urban forestry: Planning

 The incorporation of indicators into management plans are a strong aid in the implementation and revision of management plans and help reach the goals within the plan.

 A key part of a master plan is to map spaces where trees will be planted.
-In the paper A methodology to select the best locations for new urban forests using multicriteria analysis, three different steps are outlined for determining planting areas.
+In the paper A methodology to select the best locations for new urban forests using multicriteria analysis, three different steps are outlined for determining tree planting areas.
 The first stage is an excluding stage, which uses a set of criteria to exclude poor locations and indicate potential locations for planting.
 Second is a suitability stage, which evaluates the potential locations to determine a more selective group of suitable spots.
 Finally, the feasibility stage is a final test to determine if the suitable locations are the most feasible planting areas with minimal site use conflicts.

 The management of urban forest planning falls into many hands.
 During the writing process of a plan, the input from professionals and citizens are taken into consideration.
 When designing the plan and determining planting locations, landscape architects, arborists, and urban foresters provide valuable input and knowledge as to what trees to plant and where, in order to ensure an urban forest that is long lived and healthy.
 The public works department and planning commissioners also play a role in the process to make sure that no trees are planted where they may interfere with emergency practices, underground or above ground utilities, or safety of the public in any way.
 Planning for an urban forest involves input from a variety of people and the consideration of how trees affect the community they grow in.